Posts Tagged ‘orkney’

 Nearer modern times (1870) ‘six weeks of continuous deep snow’ was the expectation and generally, experience of folk ‘some time before the New Year and always three or four weeks in March’ with obvious problems for those with animals to feed.

 [Compare this with today, where hardly any snow falls on Orkney, except sometimes on the higher hills.
-Orkney bathes in the warm waters of the Atlantic Gulfstream, neither does the temperature ever fall much below zero in winter.]
+Orkney bathes in the warm waters of the Atlantic Gulfstream today, neither does the temperature ever fall much below zero in winter.]

-A similar severe climatic period in the Neolithic brought about the challenge to improve living conditions to survive, which paid off in numerous innovations.
+A similar severe climatic period, as described above, in the Neolithic, brought about the challenge to improve living conditions to survive, which paid off in numerous innovations.

 The Neolithic Ice Age conditions would have caused the widespread building of survival chambers where the coastal peoples of Europe could weather the gales from the Atlantic and North Sea when these ravaged their homes and the conditions became life-threatening especially for children, the elderly and pregnant women.
 The average life-span was about thirty; at that age the ratio of men to women was 3:1, at the age of twenty, it was already 2:1.
 The survival of the whole population may have been at stake for considerable periods, the demographic situation was alarming.

-It is these demographic and climatic conditions that initiated the communal effort to building the sometimes huge chambers, not some kind of, by archaeologists invented, all pervading ‘cult of the dead’.
+It is these demographic and climatic conditions that initiated the communal effort to building the, sometimes huge, chambers not for some kind of, by archaeologists invented, all pervading ‘cult of the dead’, but survival.
 The chambers were a symbol of survival, of intense communal experience and hardship, also of loss, and naturally of growing reverence for the ancestry who built them, and sometimes perished in them; they revered the chambers the older they got, no doubt.

 The Shaman and the Standing Stone